Job Description Guidance - Professional Services

 For Professional/Administrative roles only:

 - A set of Professional and Administrative Grade Descriptors exist to help identify the level of role required.
-The Descriptors should be used when developing responsibility statements.
-The Descriptors provide typical responsibilities for each level of Professional/Administrative role, from grades D to M but should not be directly duplicated.
+The Descriptors should be used as a guide and only describe typical types of responsibilities for each level of Professional/Administrative role, from grades D to M and therefore should not be directly duplicated.

 For all roles